OSLC/lyo-samples/client-oauth-discovery-dui/README.md

 Run the adaptor as a regular web application:

-    mvn clean jetty:run-exploded
+    mvn clean jetty:run-war

-You can then explore the server starting with http://localhost:8081/discovery/services/discovery.
+You can then explore the server starting with http://localhost:8081/discovery/services/discovery